waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Boulder Pushing Mechanics (B4F Linked Rotation):** The boulders on B4F at (5, 16) and (6, 16) are part of a linked rotation puzzle.
 Pushing them causes them to rotate, not to be pushed into holes.
 The goal is to change water flow, not to fill holes.
 - **High Wild Encounter Rate (Seafoam Islands B4F water):** The water tiles around (5,15) on Seafoam Islands B4F have a very high wild encounter rate, leading to frequent movement interruptions.
 (Observed Turns 170465-170518, 170523-170552)
 - **NPC Blocking/Movement (Kris - B4F):** Kris, previously at (8,3) after defeat, is now at (11,3).
+- **Strength Activation on Land:** Strength was successfully activated on land at (8,12) on B4F and remains active when re-entering water.
+(Observed Turn 170460).
+- **Articuno Captured:** I successfully captured Articuno on Seafoam Islands B4F at (7,2).
+(Confirmed Turn 170770).

 ### 3. Seafoam Islands Puzzle Log (B4F)
 - **Failed Hypothesis 1 (Strength Activation on Steps):** Repeatedly attempted to activate Strength from the menu while on the 'steps' tile at (8,12) on B4F.
 Outcome: Consistently received "No SURFing on TITANESS here!".
 Conclusion: Strength cannot be activated from this specific steps tile while surfing is active or while on the steps tile at all on this map.
 (Observed Turns 170164-170188).
 - **Failed Hypothesis 2 (Direct 'A' Interaction on Water Boulder):** Attempted to interact with Boulder 1 at (5,16) by pressing 'A' from (5,15) while surfing.
 Outcome: Screen text "This requires STRENGTH to move!".
 Conclusion: Direct 'A' interaction is not sufficient; Strength must be active.
 (Observed Turn 170250).
-- **Strength Activation on Land:** Strength was successfully activated on land at (8,12) and remains active when re-entering water.
-(Observed Turn 170460).
 - **Movement Interruptions (Confirmed):** Repeated movement interruptions in the water at (5,15) on Seafoam Islands B4F are due to wild encounters.
 (Confirmed Turn 170876 by Wild JYNX encounter.)
-- **Articuno Captured:** I successfully captured Articuno on Seafoam Islands B4F at (7,2).
-(Confirmed Turn 170770).

 ## E. Opponent Information (Elite Four & Post-Game)